-Casualty loss and the FMV loss appraisal are determined on the "single identifiable property damaged or destroyed".
-This may be the property maintained in your timber record / account (or "block" typically by large commercial landowners on Form T).
+Casualty loss and the FMV loss appraisal are determined on the basis of single identifiable property damaged or destroyed.
+This property may be the one that is maintained in your timber record/account (or block, typically by large commercial landowners) on Form T (Timber).